MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureVMConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureVMConfig** cmdlet creates an azure_2  virtual machine configuration object.
+The **New-AzureVMConfig** cmdlet creates an Azure  virtual machine configuration object.
 You can use this object to perform a new deployment and add a new virtual machine to an existing deployment.

 ## EXAMPLES